carsonmdd/Maze-Solver/README.md

 **Maze**
 - Higher-level class that represents a maze
-- Generates the maze upon initialization
+- Generates the maze using the MazeGenerator class upon initialization
+- Can solve the maze using the MazeSolver class
-- Can solve and draw the maze
+- Can draw the maze using the MazeDrawer class

 **MazeMain**
 - Consists of a main method with a simple example to run the program